csu-hci-projects/CS465_ReyesJ_HarperB_IanniM/README.md

 Final Submission ReadME

 Link to overleaf paper: https://www.overleaf.com/read/jcsknrjfgxvj#98b9cd

 Link to Github - https://github.com/csu-hci-projects/CS465_ReyesJ_HarperB_IanniM

 CS Project Final Video 1 - https://www.youtube.com/watch?v=OXR6smymH2c
 CS Project Final Video 2 -

+The Final Project folder is where our source code lives.

 Make sure to download both the VR environment and the First-Person desktop environment game worlds.
 The desktop is the baseline and the VR has the conditions.
 The VR world has more features in it thus more code.